 Structure of C. elegans PCH-2

 Pch2/TRIP13 proteins are members of the functionally diverse AAA+ ATPase family (Erzberger and Berger, 2006; Wendler et al., 2012).
-These proteins share a common architecture, with a family-specific N-terminal domain (NTD) responsible for localization or substrate recognition, and one or two AAA+ ATPase modules (Figure 1A) that typically assemble into a hexameric ring.
-AAA+ ATPases are extremely diverse and include DNA and RNA helicases, DNA replication initiators, and a large family termed the “classic remodelers,” which disaggregate or unfold proteins; these include the SNARE complex disassembly factor NSF, the ubiquitin-directed disaggregase p97, and the ATPase component of the eukaryotic proteasome (Erzberger and Berger, 2006).
+These proteins share a common architecture, with a family-specific N-terminal domain (NTD) responsible for localization or substrate recognition, and one or two AAA+ ATPase modules that typically assemble into a hexameric ring.
+AAA+ ATPases are extremely diverse and include DNA and RNA helicases, DNA replication initiators, and a large family termed the “classic remodelers,” which disaggregate or unfold proteins; these include the SNARE complex disassembly factor NSF, the ubiquitin-directed disaggregase p97/Cdc48, and the ATPase component of the eukaryotic proteasome (Erzberger and Berger, 2006).

-Sequence comparisons of the Pch2/TRIP13 AAA+ ATPase module fail to clearly classify it within any well-characterized AAA+ family (Figure 1-figure supplement 1A).
+Sequence comparisons of the Pch2/TRIP13 AAA+ ATPase module fail to clearly classify it within any well-characterized AAA+ family (Figure 1A).
 Moreover, sequence comparisons of the Pch2/TRIP13 NTD fail to identify homology to any known proteins.
 Therefore, we took a structural approach to determine the relationship of Pch2/TRIP13 to other AAA+ ATPases.
-We overexpressed and purified C. elegans PCH-2, which forms a stable hexamer both with and without added nucleotides (Figure 1B).
-We performed negative-stain electron microscopy (EM) on PCH-2, revealing a distinctly asymmetric hexamer in the absence of nucleotides, which becomes more symmetric and compact when ATP is added (Figure 1C, Figure 1-figure supplement 2B,C).
-We determined the crystal structure of PCH-2 without added nucleotides to a resolution of 2.3 Å, revealing an elongated hexamer with an approximate “dimer of trimers” symmetry and an overall shape similar to our EM class averages of this state (Figure 1D, Table 1).
+We overexpressed and purified M. musculus TRIP13 and its C. elegans ortholog PCH-2, and found that while TRIP13 adopts a range of oligomeric states from monomer to hexamer, PCH-2 forms a stable hexamer both with and without added nucleotides (Figure 1C,D).
+We next performed negative-stain electron microscopy (EM) on PCH-2; low-resolution class averages reveal a distinctly asymmetric hexamer in the absence of nucleotides, which becomes more symmetric and compact when ATP is added (Figure 1E, Figure 1-figure supplement 1).
+We attempted crystallization both in the presence and absence of nucleotides, and successfully determined the crystal structure of PCH-2 without added nucleotide to a resolution of 2.3 Å. The structure reveals an elongated hexamer with an approximate “dimer of trimers” symmetry and an overall shape similar to our EM class averages of this state (Figure 2A, Table 1).

 While the PCH-2 NTD (residues 1-99 of 424) lacks detectable sequence homology to other proteins, the structure of this domain shows a clear relationship to the N-terminal substrate recognition domains of a AAA+ “classic remodeler” sub-family that includes NSF, p97, and PEX1.
 These proteins possess two-part NTDs with tightly associated N-N and N-C subdomains (May et al., 1999; Yu et al., 1999).
 A hydrophobic cleft between the two subdomains binds either directly to substrates, or alternatively to “adapter” proteins that aid localization and specific substrate recognition (Kloppsteck et al., 2012).
-In PCH-2, the NTD contains a single folded domain similar to the NSF/p97/PEX1 N-C subdomain (Figure 1E), and as such does not share these proteins’ substrate-binding hydrophobic cleft.
-Nonetheless, the similarity in NTD structure indicates a hitherto unappreciated evolutionary link between Pch2/TRIP13 and the NSF/p97/PEX1 remodeler family, and strongly suggests that the PCH-2 NTD is involved in substrate recognition, either directly or indirectly through one or more adapter proteins.
+In PCH-2, the NTD contains a single folded domain similar to the NSF/p97/PEX1 N-C subdomain (Figure 2B), and as such does not share these proteins’ substrate-binding hydrophobic cleft.
+Nonetheless, the similarity in NTD structure indicates a hitherto unappreciated evolutionary link between Pch2/TRIP13 and the NSF/p97/PEX1 remodeler family (Figure 2C), and strongly suggests that the PCH-2 NTD is involved in substrate recognition, either directly or indirectly through one or more adapter proteins.